Local Rape Crisis Centres

 Local rape crisis centres provide emotional and practical support, information and advocacy to anyone affected by sexual violence.
 The abuse may have happened recently or in the past.
 They offer a safe and non-threatening environment where you can talk freely and in confidence about what has happened.

 All centres provide an initial service to men and boys.
 For some centres, this involves initial signposting to other support services.
-Others provide ongoing support to both women and men.
+Many provide ongoing support to women, men, including trans survivors and non binary people.

-All centres are staffed by fully trained paid and unpaid workers.
+All centres are staffed by fully trained paid and unpaid women workers.

 Services vary across the country but include: